 - Dip chicken strips or tenders in a beaten egg, then in the Cajun-seasoned crumbs.

 - Bake in the oven until golden brown.

-While they're baking, chop and combine the salsa ingredients, make a hearty salad or these Smoky Sweet Potato Wedges and dinner will be on the table as soon as the chicken is cooked!
+While they're baking, chop and combine the salsa ingredients, make a hearty salad and dinner will be on the table as soon as the chicken is cooked!